 In addition to checks or cash delivered, other forms of payments include:

 - Payroll deduction: Monthly deductions for a pre-determined static amount are available to NC State employees.
 Payroll is normally processed on the 10th business day of each month.
-The amount can be changed, and the deduction can be stopped at any time by contacting Alumni & Donor Records.
+The amount can be changed, and the deduction can be stopped at any time by contacting Alumni & Donor Records by email.

 - Bank draft: Electronic debit of checking account established for an indefinite period.
 They are normally processed on the 5th business day of each month.
 To stop a bank draft, the donor is required to provide written notification to Alumni & Donor Records

 - Credit card: The donor must provide Alumni & Donor Records with the name as it appears on the credit card, the credit card number and expiration date, and an amount to process.

 - Electronic Fund Transfer (EFT): This method of donation can be expected for securities and large sums of money, particularly at the end of a calendar or fiscal year.

 Alumni & Donor Records records all philanthropic activity by means of three primary operations: